AbhilashDorle/Learning-Discriminative-Virtual-Sequences-TSC/README.md

    Column 2 onwards the time series

-   We follow the format used the UCR time series archive
+   We follow the format used in the UCR time series archive

 2. Change the location in train.mat and test.mat to the dataset location